Skip to main content

 The Cardiovascular System under Strain

 One of the most significant areas of concern with unmonitored hormone therapy is its impact on the cardiovascular system.
-Both and have profound effects on heart health, and improper dosing can shift the balance from protective to harmful.
+Both estrogen and testosterone have profound effects on heart health, and improper dosing can shift the balance from protective to harmful.

-For instance, studies have shown that certain forms of (HRT) can increase the risk of venous thromboembolism (VTE), which includes deep vein thrombosis and pulmonary embolism.
+For instance, studies have shown that certain forms of hormone replacement therapy (HRT) can increase the risk of venous thromboembolism (VTE), which includes deep vein thrombosis and pulmonary embolism.
 This risk is particularly pronounced with oral estrogen, as it undergoes a first-pass metabolism in the liver, which can increase the production of clotting factors.

-In men, unmonitored can lead to an increase in red blood cell production, a condition known as erythrocytosis.
+In men, unmonitored testosterone therapy can lead to an increase in red blood cell production, a condition known as erythrocytosis.
 While a healthy red blood cell count is essential for oxygen transport, an excessive amount can thicken the blood, increasing the risk of stroke and heart attack.

 Clinical monitoring allows for the adjustment of testosterone doses and the implementation of strategies to manage red blood cell levels, such as therapeutic phlebotomy.
 Without this oversight, a man might remain unaware of this mounting risk until a serious cardiovascular event occurs.